Judson McKinney

-Judson McKinney (born August 4, 1988) is an American soccer player.
+Judson McKinney (born August 4, 1988) is an American soccer player from Cuyahoga Falls, Ohio.

 High school

 McKinney was a 4-year Varsity Letter winner during his high school years at Cuyahoga Valley Christian Academy.
 In 2004, he helped his team to win the state championship while earning all-district and all-county honors.

 College

-Judson attended the University of Cincinnati in Ohio where he majored in Engineering.
+Judson attended the University of Cincinnati in Ohio where he majored in engineering.
 He began playing for the Bearcats in 2006 when he started all 19 matches as a defender.
 He earned his first career assist and was also named the team's Top Newcomer.
 During his next season McKinney was moved to central midfield and earned 2 assists while logging over 1,700 minutes of playing time and starting 20 matches.

 Professional career

 After four seasons at the University of Cincinnati, McKinney joined USL Premier Development League club Dayton Dutch Lions for the 2010 where he made seven appearances.

-A couple years later, McKinney signed his first professional contract with USL Pro club Charlotte Eagles and made his debut on April 7, 2012 in a 2-0 loss to Orlando City.
+A couple years later, McKinney signed his first professional contract with USL Pro club Charlotte Eagles and made his debut on April 7, 2012, in a 2–0 loss to Orlando City.

-On October 17, 2012 it was announced that McKinney had signed with the now defunct Chicago Soul FC of the MISL.
+On October 17, 2012, it was announced that McKinney had signed with the now defunct Chicago Soul FC of the MISL.
 He earned two caps before suffering a season-ending injury against the Baltimore Blast.
 In the 1st quarter of McKinney's 2nd match for Chicago Soul FC he collided with the boards and broke the humerus bone in his left arm.
 During his 2 caps he managed 3 shots on goal.

-After being sidelined for the 2012-2013 season by the injury and surgery to his left arm McKinney signed on with the Milwaukee Wave.
-It was announced on Monday, October 4, 2013 that McKinney had been signed to a 2-year contract with the Wave.
+After being sidelined for the 2012–2013 season by the injury and surgery to his left arm McKinney signed on with the Milwaukee Wave.
+It was announced on Monday, October 4, 2013, that McKinney had been signed to a 2-year contract with the Wave.

 In March 2015, McKinney signed for NASL side Indy Eleven.